Antonio Aguilar Jr.

-Eszter Szocska manages Small Business Majority's websites, online communications and other IT functions.
-Prior to joining Small Business Majority more than nine years ago, she worked as an executive assistant and website administrator at Green-Wifi, a small business specializing in the development of solar-powered Wi-Fi grid networks for schools in the developing world.
+Eszter Szocska manages Small Business Majority's websites, databases, online communications and other IT functions.
+Prior to joining Small Business Majority more than 10 years ago, she worked as the website administrator at Green-Wifi, a small business specializing in the development of solar-powered Wi-Fi grid networks for schools in the developing world.
 Previously, she spent nine years in Tokyo where she cofounded FCC International, a small web services company.
-Eszter is fluent in Japanese and Hungarian.Contact Eszter »
+A native of Hungary, Eszter is fluent in both Hungarian and Japanese.

 Contact Eszter »

 Sara Thibodeau writes and reports on grants for Small Business Majority.
 In addition to previously working as a grant writer and project manager for a series of Boston-based workforce development initiatives, she has held management positions at two tech startups.
 Sara is passionate about entrepreneurship and has often volunteered her time to advise small businesses, both in the U.S. and while traveling and living abroad.
 Sara earned her bachelor's degree in International Relations and her master's degree in International Business from the University of Denver.
 She is fluent in French and conversational in Portuguese and Spanish.Contact Sara »